 - Ask auctioneer or MC to encourage bidding on silent auction items

-- Set a firm time for closing silent auction bids and announce the time remaining at 5 minute intervals
+- Set a firm time for closing silent auction bids and announce the time remaining at 5-minute intervals

-- Be prepared at end of auction for buyers who want to pay and receive their items all at the same time
+- Be prepared at end of the auction for buyers who want to pay and receive their items all at the same time

 You may think no one will rain on your parade, but you’ll want to have emergency backup plans anyway.
 What if your performer becomes ill, a blizzard shuts down roadways, or your permits are not approved on time?
 You’ll need to quickly move, replace, reschedule or cancel your program.
 The faster you can communicate any changes, the better your constituents will feel about sticking with you and your cause.